My Brother My Sister

 A feminist film critic’s thoughtful, outspoken memoir about transgender and family

-On a visit to New York, the brother of well-known film critic Molly Haskell dropped a bombshell: Nearing age sixty, and married, he had decided to become a woman.
+On a visit to New York, the brother of well-known film critic Molly Haskell dropped a bombshell: Nearing age sixty, and married, he had decided to undergo sugery to become a woman.
 In the vein of Jan Morris’s classic Conundrum and Jennifer Finney Boylan's She's Not There, a transgender memoir, Haskell’s My Brother My Sister gracefully explores a delicate subject, this time from the perspective of a family member.

 Haskell widens the lens on her brother’s story to include scientific and psychoanalytic views.
 In an honest, informed voice, she has revealed the controversial world of gender reassignment and transsexuals from both a personal and a social perspective in this frank and moving memoir.

-Advance Praise for MY BROTHER MY SISTER
+Praise for MY BROTHER MY SISTER

 “Molly Haskell has written a bracingly candid book about the mystery of sexual identity and the often indirect path we take to claiming it.
 This is a riveting account of the passion and tenacity it takes to go up against the constrictions and limitations society imposes on our deepest dreams of self.”—Daphne Merkin, author of Dreaming of Hitler and Enchantment